OpenLightingProject/ja-rule/tests/doxygen/message-format.md

 command type below for the specific format of the payload data.
 @param EOM The end of message identifier: @ref END_OF_MESSAGE_ID
 @param Padding Extra padding.
 If present this should be filled with 0s.
-Padding can be added until the total message does not exceed
+Padding can be added as long as the total message does not exceed
 @ref USB_READ_BUFFER_SIZE.

 # Commands {#message-commands}